garrandall/popular-music-data/tracks/between-me-and-you-ja-rule-christina-milian.md

 If you love it, in the mornin, awake with new light
 If you lookin like I ain't gonna handle his
 Let me handle my bizzz, it is what it is
-Nigga livin his liiiife, and that's my bitch
+Nigga livin his life, and that's my bitch
-You know I gotta wiiiife, let's keep this thing tight, ba-byyy
+You know I gotta wife, let's keep this thing tight, ba-byyy

 Don't let the word get out (shhh), ba-byyy
 This is - strictly between me and you, ba-byyy